Who spends Sunday at a data visualisation course?

 - Make references and authors clear to add authenticity

-The interesting thing is that an infographic needs a headline; it needs a pithy paragraph of text and it needs a story.
+The really interesting thing about all of this is that an infographic absolutely needs a killer headline.
+It also needs a pithy paragraph of text and it needs a captivating story.
 Yes, it’s like maths has been finally trumped by creative writing (oh, happy day!).
 Narrative is required to make sense of data.
 I knew my time would come!
 Tell a story and your audience will listen, they’ll understand and they’ll stay to the end.
-We loved picture books, we now have infographics.
+We are programmed to love a story with a narrative.
+Since the beginning of time we’ve been addicted.
+Let’s face it we loved cave paintings, wandering minstrels and picture books, we now have infographics.

 I would like to thank Rob Orchard and Christian Tate for their inspiration.